Transform IIR lowpass filter to IIR complex M-band filter

 of the target filter transformed from the real lowpass prototype by

 Mth-order real lowpass to complex multibandpass

 mapping filter.
 The prototype lowpass filter is given with a numerator

 This transformation effectively places one feature of an original filter, located at frequency Wo, at the required target frequency locations, Wt1,...,WtM.

 Relative positions of other features of an original filter do not change in the target filter.
 This means that it is possible to select two features of an original filter, F1 and F2, with F1 preceding F2.
 Feature F1 will still precede F2 after the transformation.
 However, the distance between F1 and F2 will not be the same before and after the transformation.

 Choice of the feature subject to this transformation is not restricted to the cutoff frequency of an original lowpass filter.
 In general it is possible to select any feature; e.g., the stopband edge, the DC, the deep minimum in the stopband, or other ones.

 This transformation can also be used for transforming other types of filters; e.g., notch filters or resonators can be easily replicated at a number of required frequency locations.
 A good application would be an adaptive tone cancellation circuit reacting to the changing number and location of tones.

-Now create a complex multiband filter with two passbands:
+Create a complex multiband filter with two passbands.